Sherry11211/Final-group-work/README.md

 ##### Mouse clicked & Mouse released
 - The final update assigns the 'Mouse clicked, Mouse released' operations to a 'class'.
 - I also inserted a mouse click event in the 'function setup' to ensure that the function is executed correctly.

+#### WindowResized
+- Finally added the ability to adapt the prototype to the window interface
+- First, resize the canvas, then initialize the circle, and finally draw it.